sebader/azure-iiot-lab/README.md

     As a first step, we deploy the provided ARM (Azure Resource Manager) template for this lab.
 This includes a couple of resources which will be provisioned for you, ready to use in the lab.
-We rather want to focus on certain topics around IIoT than spending our time deploying virtual machines.
+We rather want to focus on certain topics around IIoT than spending our time deploying virtual machines...

     *   To start the deployment, click on this button (or better: right-click and open in new tab):